IoT solutions for hotels that are transforming operations

 3. Robots

 Hotels can use the IoT to implement the use of robots as a way of automating processes where the human touch isn’t needed.
 For example, robotic lobby concierge can provide location-relevant information to guests.
-The futuristic Asian Henn-na Hotel is already doing it.
-It’s the world’s first hotel to be staffed by robots, and multilingual ones no less!
+The futuristic Asian Henn na Hotel has been doing it for a while.
+It was the world’s first hotel to be staffed by robots, and multilingual ones no less!

 Next-generation features include android concierges, robotic porters (rechargeable luggage trolleys), a robotic cloak room attendant (a giant mechanical arm in a glass case), wardrobes that can remove odors and wrinkles from clothes and facial recognition door openers.